-When deciding to make steak or shrimp fajitas, you might as welll do both and make steak and shrimp fajitas!
+When deciding to make steak or shrimp fajitas, you might as well do both and make steak and shrimp fajitas!
 How to make fajitas is relatively easy as this recipe is made with leftover steak.
-No need to spend time prepping the steak for this fajita recipe.
+No need to spend time prepping and marinating the steak for this fajita recipe.
 This is a one pan meal, which makes less dishes!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.